Allergic Reactions to Insect Stings

 Epinephrine self-administration kits are important for you to use immediately after being stung, before you get to a doctor for treatment.
 The two most common have the brand names Ana-Kit and Epi-Pen.
 However, these kits should not be used as a substitute for medical intervention.
 You should still see a doctor after being stung.
 Epinephrine alone is not always enough to reverse serious allergic sting reactions and may cause serious side effects in some people with heart conditions or people who are taking certain drugs.

 You will need a prescription from your doctor to purchase one of these kits.
+You should carry two kits with you at all times.
 Before using, be sure to let your doctor know about any medication you are taking to prevent drug interactions.